Designed to never touch your files

 Infrastructure security

-The parts of DukPdf that do run on servers — authentication and the marketing site — are built with standard best practices:
+The parts of DukPdf that do run on servers — authentication, usage limits, billing, and the marketing site — are built with standard best practices:

 - HTTPS everywhere.
 All traffic between your device and our servers is encrypted in transit with modern TLS.

 - Minimal server surface.
 We intentionally don't expose file endpoints.
-The backend only handles account and email flows.
+The backend handles accounts, free-tier usage counts, billing metadata, and email — never files.

 - Reputable cloud hosting.
 We use established cloud infrastructure with regular security patching and isolation between tenants.